cmordinibluhm/pic_10_c_final_project/readme.md

 I made a few different versions of my_ice.png and settled on one.
 My friend from high school who has been into making games for quite a while came to visit and made his own version of a puddle texture, and I decided to keep it because it looks good and for sentimental reasons.
 (Puddle artwork credit to Jeremiah Zagala).

 Anyways, hopefully I will be able to present the different iterations of my ice artwork here once I push to github and have their urls.
+I went with the third one:

 ![alt text](https://github.com/cmordinibluhm/pic_10_c_final_project/blob/master/Phase_Changer_Game/my_ice.png)
 ![alt text](https://github.com/cmordinibluhm/pic_10_c_final_project/blob/master/Phase_Changer_Game/my_ice_2.png)
 ![alt text](https://github.com/cmordinibluhm/pic_10_c_final_project/blob/master/Phase_Changer_Game/my_ice_3.png)